peering-manager/peering-manager/docs/configuration/optional-settings.md

 List of Jinja2 extensions to load when rendering templates.
 Extensions can be used to add more features to the initial ones.
-Extensions that are not built into Jinja2 will required to be installed in the Python environment used to run Peering Manager.
+Extensions that are not built into Jinja2 need to be installed in the Python environment used to run Peering Manager.

 ---